cgoldberg/python-unittest-tutorial/python_unittest.md

-This is an update to Doug Hellman's excellent PyMOTW article found here: http://www.doughellmann.com/PyMOTW/unittest/index.html The code has been updated to reflect current idiomatic Python 2.7. (deprecated/new methods, etc)
+This is an update to Doug Hellman's excellent PyMOTW article found here: http://www.doughellmann.com/PyMOTW/unittest/index.html The code has been updated to reflect Python 2.7 and Python 3.x.

 ## unittest - Automated testing framework